Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 19 of 365. **Brave and thouthful!**
-- DAY: Saturday, Went to gutanga, called mom and sis, walked 10k, debriefed with a fav my shaylaaaa tik tok Gone!
+- DAY: Sunday, Went to gutanga, called mom and sis, walked 10k, debriefed with a fav my shaylaaaa tik tok Gone!
 - I have some interviews coming up, talked with fam ...hope this week gets easier!!
 Kabiri ry'umunani
 gotta lock in in nsbe, hopefully